 If you say “I can’t do it.” your brain will always look for evidence why you can’t do it.

-And this certainly won’t help you reach your goals.
+And this certainly won’t help you achieve your goals.

 However, I found out that it won’t help to just place a positive affirmation on top of your belief either.